 These types of teas are best stored at room temperature in a dark, well-ventilated, dry area away from strong odors.
 Storing them in the refrigerator could lead to mold growth.

-Should Be Refrigerated?
+Should Green Tea Be Refrigerated?

 Green tea is unique because it is meant to be enjoyed for its fresh and crisp taste.
 Typically, we only drink green tea from the first flush (before the Ming festival).
-The tea oxidizes quickly, so refrigeration is necessary.
+The tea oxidizes quickly, so Refrigeration is necessary.
 However, for Pu'er tea, all you need is normal, dry ventilation and a space free from other odors.

 Why Do Some Teas Require Refrigeration?